The Colleague Room

-After getting feedback from the users, I quickly updated the prototypes and tested it again.
+After getting feedback from the users, we quickly updated the prototypes and tested it again.
 Each service we added went through a few cycles of this, until we got it just right.

 Tesco quickly saw the value in this approach, and now every service we add has user testing planned in as standard.

-There are loads of services to redesign and migrate,so we’re doing them one at a time as part of a phased approach.
+There are loads of services to redesign and migrate, so we planned them one at a time as part of a phased approach.

 A wider team of designers and developers have since been on-boarded to the project.
-To ensure that there’s consistency in the design and user experience, I helped to create a ‘component library’ of re-usable interface elements.
-I also advise on the project plan and approach for each service migration, overseeing the whole UX component.
+To ensure consistency in the design and user experience, we helped to create a ‘component library’ of re-usable interface elements.

-This ensures that the designs created for The Colleague Room are reusable and consistent.
+This ensured that the designs created for The Colleague Room are reusable and consistent.

 The Colleague Room launched to universal acclaim, with over 100,000 active users in the first three months.

-Feedback from user and the business alike has been really positive.
+Feedback from user and the business alike was really positive.
 With less strain on HR teams to help colleagues complete tasks and find information, the savings are set to be huge.

 Chris is a hard-working professional.
 He produces quality work in responsive timeframes and is really open to feedback, so working with him really feels collaborative.
 I enjoyed working with Chris on both a personal and work level.

-- Thomas Trehearn - Product Analyst at Tesco
+- Thomas Trehearn - Colleague Room product owner at Tesco

 Because of the internal nature of this work, I can’t give you a link to the finished product.
 If you’d like to know more (or just want to shoot the breeze), drop a line!